Enrichment Program at BCE

 ~ Dr. Joseph Renzulli

-Now in its fourth year, all children participate in the School-wide Enrichment Model.
+Now in its fifth year, all children participate in the School-wide Enrichment Model.
 The program is based on the School-wide Enrichment Model developed by Dr. Joseph Renzulli.
 The philosophy of the model is built on a set of pedagogical beliefs:

 1. Each learner is unique.